Codeinexter/SimpleGame/README.md

 Round 2 and beyond: After you correctly repeat the sequence, Computer will add one more color to the sequence.
 You must then repeat this new, longer sequence.
 Continue repeating the sequences as they get longer and more complex.

-Mistakes: If ypu press a button out of order, the game will signal a mistake, and the game will end.
+Mistakes: If you press a button out of order, the game will signal a mistake, and the game will end.